Dark Energy and Normalization of the Cosmological Wave Function

 with $p(a)=\sqrt{a^2-\frac{a^4}{l_{\Lambda}^2}}$.
 We have denoted the two linearly-independent solutions as ``$\pm$" according to Vilenkin.
 It is then easy to see that Hartle-Hawking's choice was $\Psi_-$ while Vilenkin's choice was $\Psi_+-\frac{i}{2} \Psi_-$ \cite{Vilenkin:1984wp}.
 However, Vilenkin argued that $\Psi_-$ is negligible except in the vicinity of $l_{\Lambda}$ so that he actually used $\Psi_+$ in the region $a<l_{\Lambda}$.
 Notice that the behavior of wave function as $a\rightarrow0$ is in fact not derivable from the WKB wave function because the WKB method is valid in the region $a\gg l_p$.
 Thus, to see the true behavior of wave functions according to their choices, one needs to figure out what wave functions they chose out of the general solution (\ref{sol}).
 The strategy is to match Hartle-Hawking's and Vilenkin's WKB wave functions with (\ref{sol}) in a region where both the WKB solution and asymptotic solution are valid, i.e. the region $l_p \ll a \ll l_{\Lambda}$.
 In this region, the WKB wave functions can be approximated by

 For the asymptotic solution (\ref{sol}), one needs to use the asymptotic form of modified Bessel functions for large arguments

 So Eq.(\ref{sol}) approximates to

-Now it can be seen that Hartle-Hawking's choice corresponds to the modified Bessel function of second kind $K$ while Vilenkin's choice corresponds to the modified Bessel function of first kind $I$.
-It could be seen that Hartle-Hawking's wave function leads to a convergent probability whatever $q$ is, while the inner product of Vilenkin's wave function is convergent only when $-1<q<3$.\\ \\ \qquad Till now, the importance of the value of the normal ordering factor is demonstrated.
-Nevertheless, the significance of the cosmological-constant dark energy for the existence of the classical universe is not explicit since all it does is to cause a convergent probability for the classical universe.
-It is quite possible that other energy components will also lead to a probability which can ensure the quantum universe grows into classical one.
-To investigate such possibilities in detail, we consider following Wheeler-DeWitt equation
+Now it can be seen that Hartle-Hawking's choice corresponds to the modified Bessel function of second kind $I$ while Vilenkin's choice corresponds to the modified Bessel function of first kind $K$.
+It could be seen that Hartle-Hawking's wave function leads to a convergent probability whatever $q$ is, while the inner product of Vilenkin's wave function is convergent only when $-1<q<3$.\\ \\ In the region $a\gg l_{\Lambda}$, the cosmological constant term prevails over spatial curvature, the term $a^2$ in Eq.(\ref{3}) can be neglected.
+The general solution of Eq.(\ref{3}) then is